johnmcfarlane/papers/c++/contractual-disappointment.md

 However, once the initialisation phase is ended, the realtime phase — sometimes called the 'main loop' — is entered.
-During the this phase, a realtime program, cannot simply exit on error.
+During this phase, a realtime program cannot simply exit on error.
-It must do what it can to convey disappointment to the user and carry on.
+It must do what it can to convey disappointment to the user, and then carry on.

 #### Libraries